Supporting Crane Operations on Soft Ground Using Composite Pads

 Q: Are composite mats always the best option?

-Not always.
+A: Not always.
 For small, one-off projects on stable terrain, timber may be more cost-effective.
 The value of composites grows with repeat use, wet conditions, or environmental sensitivity.

 Q: Can timber and composite mats be used together?

-Yes.
+A: Yes.
 Many teams mix: timber under static crane pads; composites for haul roads, wetlands crossings, and high-traffic corridors to reduce rutting and simplify cleanup.

 Making the right decision comes down to performance, environment, logistics, and lifecycle cost..
 If you need help sizing a route or pad, or want a side-by-side comparison for your next bid, the best course of action is to talk to a construction mat representative.
 Managing site access without sacrificing environmental concerns is easier than you may think.